How to Cope with Grief

 Grief can be very isolating and difficult to take on by ourselves.

 “Asking for help while grieving is an unfortunately counter-cultural act in our society today.
 People expect us to move on quickly and return to work and social functions at lightning speed, in comparison with other cultures presently and historically.
 There is no pre-set timeline for grief, and everyone grieves differently, so give yourself permission to take time and reach out to friends and family as much as you need as you attempt to feel and deal.
 If you find that the grief is still incapacitating you a couple of months after your loss, and you are having difficulty seeing light at the end of the tunnel, know that there are many therapists and grief support groups around to help you process your loss and move forward.” -Dr. Ryan Howes

 Some people find local grief groups helpful, as they give you a space to talk about your loved one with others who are also going through grief.
 While others prefer a more personalized grief treatment program or grief therapist.

 Oftentimes when a loved one passes, we may feel a void of connection.
 By giving back to an organization that’s close to you or your loved one’s heart, you can begin making positive change in the world in honor of your loved one.

 Whether it’s volunteering at a local farm, being a mentor for someone who needs it, or feeding the hungry, you can transform your pain into something constructive for your neighborhood.

-Strategies to Start Coping with your Grief Today
+Start Coping with Your Grief Today